Rizzo hits leadoff HR, Cubs beat Padres 4-0

 Addison Russell hit an RBI single in the fourth inning to make it 2-0.
 Pinch-hitter Albert Almora Jr. added an RBI double in the eighth.

 Chacin struck out six batters in six innings, allowing two runs and five hits.
+Catcher Luis Torrens had two hits.

 RINGS TRUE